GDcuber1/allhacks/ReadBeforeUse.md

 THIS IS A VIOLATION OF THE TERMS AND SERVICE.
 USING MAY RESULT IN ACCOUNT SUSPENTION OR TERMINATION.
 USE AT YOUR OWN RISK

+THIS IS NOT A VIRUS.
+COPYRIGHT.
+DO NOT REPORODUCE UNDER ANY MEANS.
+USERNAMES SUCH AS playstation254 AND OTHERS ARE ALTERNET USERNAMES.
+COPYRIGHTED AS WELL.

  You may not reproduce or distribute any code inside this file without the licenser's permission.
 * You may not copy, modify, steal, skid, or recreate any of the code inside this file.